Faculty & Staff Directory

 Dr. King earned his medical degree from the Health Sciences and Technology Joint Medical Program at Harvard-Massachusetts Institute of Technology in Boston.
 He earned a Master of Science degree in clinical translational sciences from the University of Texas Southwestern Medical Center in Dallas.

 Dr. King’s research interests include using automated image analysis to identify markers of NPH to help with screening for this underdiagnosed disorder.
 He also uses MRI to assess the health and function of blood vessels in the body and brain to better understand how vascular health impacts the brain.
-Dr. King serves as the radiologist for the Healthy Aging Brain in Latino Elders Study, a National Institutes of Health–funded study of 2,000 individuals to identify how factors such as the increased prevalence of diabetes among Hispanics may impact healthy brain aging and the risk of dementia.
+Dr. King serves as the radiologist for the Health and Aging Brain Study, a National Institutes of Health–funded study of 2,000 individuals to identify how factors such as the increased prevalence of diabetes among Hispanics may impact healthy brain aging and the risk of dementia.

 - MSCS, University of Texas Southwestern Medical Center, Clinical Translational Sciences, 2014